akshatb22me007/Segmenter/README.md

 # UNet Image Segmenter

 ## Overview
-This repository implements an image segmentation model using **U-Net**, a widely used deep learning architecture for semantic segmentation.
+This repository is an PyTorch implementation of an image segmentation model i.e. **U-Net**, a widely used deep learning architecture for semantic segmentation.
 The model is designed to segment objects from images with high accuracy.

 ## Features
 - **U-Net architecture** for precise image segmentation